kmowery/libfixedtimefixedpoint/README.md

   * Trigonometry: Sine, Cosine, Tangent
   * Conversion: Printing (Base 10), To/From double

 Your application should link against the libftfp shared library, which is built by our Makefile.

 ## Representation

-Each number is stored in 32 bits.

-libftfp currently uses a 15-15 format for numbers.
-That is, 15 bits are reserved for the integer portion and 15 for the fractional portion.
+Each libftfp number is stored in a 64-bit value.
+2 bits are reserved for metadata, leaving 62 bits for the number itself.

-This representation is expected to change.
+First, select your preferred precision: libftfp allocates 62 bits for each number, and you can use between 1 and 61 of these for the integer portion, with the rest allocated to the fractional portion of the number.

+## Building

+To select 32 integer bits, run:

+    $ python generate_base.py --file base.h --pyfile base.py --intbits 32

+Acceptable values are between 1 and 61.
+If you prefer, you can modify `base.py` directly.
+Next,

+    $ make

+This will generate `libftfp.so`, which you can then link against in your application.

 ## Behavioral Notes
  * Inf is infinity